alpacahq/pylivetrader/examples/MACD/README.md

 key_id: <YOUR-API-KEY>
 secret: <YOUR-SECRET-KEY>
 base_url: https://paper-api.alpaca.markets
+use_polygon: false
 ```
+*note: we use the alpaca data api by default, you could change that by
+ setting usePolygon to true.<br>
-and execute it like so: `pylivetrader run macd_example.py
+execute it like so: `pylivetrader run macd_example.py
  --backend-config config.yaml`

 ## Using the built-in smoke tool